Managing Medical Procedures

 - Can I meet up with them in advance so that I know who they are and what all their roles are?

 - Can they walk me through exactly what is going to happen and show me where everything is?

 - How will I communicate that I want them to stop during the procedure, especially if I become frozen and can’t speak?
 How can I communicate if I’m in too much pain?

 - What can I ask the staff to do to make it easier for me?—Do I want them to explain what they’re doing, or distract me by talking about other things?

 - Can we discuss what I would like them to do during the procedure if I start to drift off, or switch completely?

 - Is it possible to have a separate room or ask to be on a single-sex ward?
 (Extra care is given to people who communicate their need for it most loudly!—sometimes therefore it is necessary to kick up a fuss and wave around scary diagnostic labels like DID to elicit extra levels of support that otherwise the staff would routinely dismiss.
-Having a stack of DID Emergency Information Cards and Information for Professional Leaflets (free from PODS) to give out can be really helpful.)

 - What care do I need to give myself before, during and after?
 Do I need some time off work?
 How am I going to reward myself afterwards for having gone through with this?
 How can I make sure I’m well rested and nourished beforehand, as well as after?

 - Who do I need to provide support?
 Is there one person I want to ask, several people covering several roles, or do I want to do this on my own?
 What do I need to say to each person to communicate what I need from them?
 What are my expectations of them?
 How will I handle it if they don’t meet my expectations?